sbrockman/marklogic-articulator/README.md

 	// ** DO SOMETHING WITH studentJson
 }
 ```

+### Default and Custom Transformations
+Notice the *createDate* field, with that field we invoke a special handler function to convert the field into an ISO date.
+If the value for a property is an object, the Articulator engine will look for a *function* property, and invoke that as a function pointer, passing in the ```(value, key)``` into that function for conversion.
+Some handler functions are included for convenience.

+The default transformation is to trim any whitespace from a value.
+If the value = '' or is undefined, the property will not appear in the transformed object.

 ### Joins
 * join - a one-to-one join across two relation tables.
 This will merge fields from query1 with fields from query2.